pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 **Rationale:** -- NExT-QA provides a widely used benchmark containing video-question-answer pairs designed to evaluate causal, temporal, and descriptive reasoning.
 The dataset offers sufficient scale and diversity to support representation-learning experiments and downstream VideoQA evaluation.

-### 3) Use Qwen2-VL-7B as the Common VideoQA Foundation Model
+### 3) Use Qwen2-VL-7B as the Baseline VideoQA Model

-**Decision:** -- Selected Qwen2-VL-7B as the downstream VideoQA inference model for all experimental workflows.
+**Decision:** Selected Qwen2-VL-7B as the baseline VideoQA model for evaluating original NExT-QA video evidence.

-**Rationale:** -- Using a single multimodal foundation model across all experiments allows performance differences to be attributed primarily to the quality of video representations rather than differences in VideoQA model architecture.
+**Rationale:** The baseline workflow provides a strong multimodal reference for comparison with representation-based VideoQA pipelines.
+Using a single baseline model enables downstream evaluation of whether pretrained CLIP representations and self-supervised autoencoder representations preserve information useful for VideoQA reasoning.

 ### 4) Maintain a Fixed Downstream VideoQA Model